VERDI & FRANCK

 Orchestra version by Lucas Drew

-Originally written as a string quartet, Verdi’s only mature chamber work is a brilliant composition on a symphonic scale that has attracted many conductors, including Toscanini, who made an orchestra arrangement of the quartet and performed it all over the world.
+Originally written as a string quartet, Verdi’s only mature chamber music work is a brilliant composition on a symphonic scale that has attracted many conductors, including Toscanini, who made an orchestra arrangement of the quartet and performed it all over the world.

 The catalogue of Verdi’s purely instrumental works in almost vanishingly small.
 He wrote six concertos and some overtures during his teens, but their quality was not high.
 At the age of 18 he was actually denied admission to the Milan Conservatory because he had not demonstrated sufficient musical talent!